tyconsulting/blog.tyang.github.io/_posts/2012/2012-06-07-using-powershell-remote-sessions-in-a-large-scom-environment.md

   - PowerShell
   - SCOM
 tags:
-  - Powershell
+  - PowerShell
-  - Powershell Remoting
+  - PowerShell Remoting
   - SCOM
 ---
 I have previously blogged <a href="http://blog.tyang.org/2012/05/09/using-scom-powershell-snap-in-and-sdk-client-with-a-powershell-remote-session/">using SCOM PowerShell snap-in and SDK client in a PowerShell remote session</a> to avoid maintain a consistent SDK connection to RMS server.